RoyMinato/personal_site/README.md

 # personal_site

-Building a personal site to include on resume when applying for jobs.
+Built a personal site to include on resume when applying for jobs.
+Viewable at: